WebAssembly/spec/document/syntax/values.rst

 Floating-Point
 ~~~~~~~~~~~~~~

-*Floating-point* data consists of values according to the `IEEE 754 <http://ieeexplore.ieee.org/document/4610935/>`_ standard.
+*Floating-point* data consists of 32 or 64 bit values according to the `IEEE 754 <http://ieeexplore.ieee.org/document/4610935/>`_ standard.
 Every value has a *sign* and a *magnitude*.

 Magnitudes can either be expressed as *normal* numbers of the form :math:`m_0.m_1m_2\dots m_M \cdot2^e`, where :math:`m` is the *significand* whose most signifcant bit :math:`m_0` is :math:`1`, and :math:`e` is the exponent,